Grey-capped flycatcher: Distribution and habitat

 The grey-capped flycatcher has a disjunct distribution.
 The nominate subspecies is found on the Caribbean slope of eastern Honduras and Nicaragua south on the Caribbean and Pacific slopes through Costa Rica to central Panama.
 Subspecies M. g. occidentalis is found from Darién Province in eastern Panama and west of the Andes south through northern and western Colombia into northwestern Ecuador to northern Manabí Province.
 M. g. obscurior is found apart from the other two subspecies.
-It ranges from the lower Magdalena River valley in Colombia south though eastern Ecuador and eastern Peru into northern Bolivia and from the east side of Colombia's Eastern Andes into southeastern Venezuela's Amazonas and western Bolívar states and in western Brazil's northern Roraima, western Amazonas, and Rondônia states.
+It ranges from the lower Magdalena River valley in Colombia south through eastern Ecuador and eastern Peru into northern Bolivia and from the east side of Colombia's Eastern Andes into southeastern Venezuela's Amazonas and western Bolívar states and in western Brazil's northern Roraima, western Amazonas, and Rondônia states.

 The grey-capped flycatcher inhabits a variety of humid landscapes in the tropical and lower subtropical zones, most of which are somewhat open.
 These include the edges and shrubby clearings of evergreen forest, secondary forest, gallery forest, and agricultural areas with scattered trees.
 It often occurs near areas of standing water.
 In elevation it ranges mostly from sea level to 1650 m overall but reaches 1800 m in Honduras.
 It reaches 1500 m in Costa Rica, 1000 m in Colombia and Ecuador, 1400 m in Peru, only 550 m in Venezuela, and 1100 m in Brazil.